Selections from the Paramount Picture "Just for You": Reception

 The Billboard review of "Zing" was enthusiastic.
-"Bing Crosby and Jane Wyman team up for a sock waxing of this cute novelty ditty from their flick “Just for You”.
+"Bing Crosby and Jane Wyman team up for a sock waxing of this cute novelty ditty from their flick Just for You.
 Bing sounds more relaxed than he has in a long time and the thrush carries her part in fine fashion.
 The Jud Conlon Rhythmaires help out spiritedly.
 Side should get a lot of plays and spins due to impact of movie."

-“Zing a Little Zong” was nominated for the Academy Award for Best Original Song of 1952 but lost out to "High Noon".
+“Zing a Little Zong” was nominated for the Best Original Song of 1952 at the 25th Academy Awards.
+It was performed at the televised ceremony by Peggy Lee and Johnny Mercer.
+It lost to "High Noon".

 LP releases

 The songs were featured on a 10” vinyl LP numbered DL 5417 and in a 4-disc 45rpm box set numbered 9-350.